 What happens if I don’t register my car in Maryland?

-While driving without insurance is a more serious charge in Maryland, you still face hefty penalties for driving without insurance.
+While driving without insurance is a more serious charge in Maryland, you still face hefty penalties if you don’t register your car.
 The maximum penalty is a $500 fine and restrictions on your license and driving ability.
-It’s a misdemeanor charge that’ll stay on your permanent criminal record.
+The charge is a misdemeanor and will stay on your permanent criminal record.

 Does Maryland require a front license plate?

 Yes, Maryland requires a front license plate.
-State law mandates the display of both front and rear license plates on vehicles.
+Maryland state law mandates the display of both front and rear license plates on vehicles.
 Failure to comply with this requirement may result in fines or other penalties.
-However, there are a few exceptions.
-Motorcycles, tractors, and trailer vehicles don’t require you to have a front license plate.
-Cars, however, do.
+But motorcycles, tractors, and trailer vehicles don’t need a front license plate.

 Do I need insurance to register my car in Maryland?